Formylaspartate deformylase

-Thus, the two substrates of this enzyme are N-formyl-L-aspartate and H_{2}O, whereas its two products are formate and L-aspartate.
+The enzyme characterised from Pseudomonas species hydrolyses N-formyl-L-aspartic acid to aspartic acid and formic acid.
+This reaction is part of the catabolism of imidazoleacetic acid.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-formyl-L-aspartate amidohydrolase.
 This enzyme is also called formylaspartic formylase (formylase I, formylase II).
-This enzyme participates in histidine metabolism and glyoxylate and dicarboxylate metabolism.